Affiliate links on Android Authority may earn us a commission. Learn more.

 The release of Android 10 in 2019 included, among other things, a system-wide dark mode theme for the first time in the operating system’s history.
 However, that’s not all.
-You also have the ability to change the system accent color for the first time as well.
+You could also change the system accent color for the first time as well.
 This feature is still available and ready to use, even with newer Android 11 devices.